 The only reason it's harder to learn guitar, or anything else for that matter, is that adults do not have as much free time on their hands as young people do.

-Being an adult means rushing to get kids to school, than rushing to work, possibly working overtime, coming home to prepare dinner, learning with the kids, etc.
+Being an adult means rushing to get kids to school, then rushing to work, possibly working overtime, coming home to prepare dinner, learning with the kids, etc.

 With all of the chores and responsibilities adults have (vs kids), time becomes a rare commodity.

-If you want to learnt to play guitar as an adult, you need to consciously set aside practice time everyday.
-If you can find 1 hour per day to practice, you can learn guitar just as child or teenager would.
+If you want to learn to play guitar as an adult, you need to consciously set aside practice time every day.
+If you can find 1 hour per day to practice, you can learn guitar just as a child or teenager would.

 How can adults learn to play guitar?